Recks11/Webflux-Streaming-Service/README.md

 ## API
-Navigate to `http://localhost:8080/videos/{name of video in videos directory}`

-You can change the to suit your needs in the `application.properties` file.
-This service currently uses relative path.
+Videos are served from the videos directory, You can change the videos directory to suit your needs in the `application.properties` file.

-Links on the `/videos/{name of video in videos directory}` route are served partially <br/>
-links on the `/videos/{name of video in videos directory}/full` route are served as a whole.
+To see a list of all videos in the `Video` directory, navigate to `http://localhost:8080/videos`

+To play a video, navigate to `http://localhost:8080/videos/{name}`

+API Routes:
+ - `/video/{name}` - serves file in chunks using the range header.
+ - `/video/{name}/full` - Serves the full length file using the whole range.

+ > NOTE: This API can also serve documents and images, using the `/video/{name}` route, but the range will have to be set manually. it can also be adapted to serve large files in custom chunk sizes which can then be downloaded in parallel

-### BUILDING THE PROJECT
+## BUILDING THE PROJECT
-To build the project run the maven package command  <br/>
+To build the project run the maven package command

 This will generate a jar in the targets folder.
-This file can be deployed on your server. <br/>
+This file can be deployed on your server.

 The default video location is relative to the jar file.